mono/md-website/download/index.md

 #### Xamarin packages (Legacy)

 MonoDevelop for Linux is available for various distributions.
 The following packages are built, tested and distributed by Xamarin.
-Use these if you want to use a stable, official and up-to-date version of MonoDevelop.
+These packages are no longer updated beyond version 5.10.

 - [Debian, Ubuntu, and derivatives](/download/linux/)
 - [CentOS, Fedora and derivatives](/download/linux/)